-Area 3-10 - Raptor on a Rampage
+Area 3-10 - Raptor on a Rampage (EL 6): Read or paraphrase the following:

 A spacious clearing almost completely devoid of grass or plants stands before you.
 Oversized reptilian tracks are firmly imprinted on the ground, and, in the thicket, you can discern a enormous upright reptile, advancing in your direction with alarming velocity.